ConnectingEurope/Context-Broker-Data-Visualisation/doc/tutorials/index.md

 3. Associate the IP created in the [Configuring the enabler](#fourthTutorial-configuration) section.

-4. After this configuration, the **enabler must be ready to use by accesing to the floating IP** in a web browser.
+4. After this configuration, the **enabler is ready to be used by accessing the floating IP** in a web browser.

 [Top](#tutorials-for-deployment)